A VPN kill switch is a crucial feature that helps you instantly cut off your internet connection and prevent potential data leaks.

 Welfare: LightningX VPN provides a powerful Kill Switch function, TUN mode, and local DNS features to enhance online security.
 It offers 2000+ nodes, making your network connection options rich and fast.

-Download now to get a free trial and high-speed nodes.
+Download now to get a free trial of high-speed nodes.

 How Does VPN Kill Switch Work?